-The School Standards and Framework Act 1998 established a new framework for the organisation of schools.
-Definitions of the different categories of school are given on the DfE Edubase, which can be used to check the category of a particular school.
+The School Standards and Framework Act 1998 established a new framework for the organisation of schools.11 The website Get Information about Schools can be used to check the category of a particular school.
 There are complicated arrangements for changing from one category to another, and guidance on the process for making changes is provided on the gov.uk School Organisation website.
 See section 2 of this briefing for further information.
 Separate arrangements apply to the conversion of an existing school to an academy - see section 3 of this briefing.